jedevc/fyp-report/report.md

-To further improve the random variation of challenges, it would be nice to integrate the LLVM patches built as part of Blinker [@blinker] to produce more binary-level variations such as randomizing table orders, function layouts and exact instructions and registers used to perform operations.
-This would work well as a third layer in the process, as binary-level randomization after source-level randomization.
+To further improve the random variation of challenges, it would be nice to integrate the LLVM patches built as part of Blinker [@blinker] to produce more binary-level variations such as randomising table orders, function layouts and exact instructions and registers used to perform operations.
+This would work well as a third layer in the process, as binary-level randomisation after source-level randomisation.

 Another area for improvement is in NOP generation; in the current version, NOPs must all be written by hand, and cannot have large side-effects, since those